animator/learn-python/contrib/ds-algorithms/regression.md

 ## 8. Quantile Regression

 ### Description
-Quantile Regression estimates the conditional median or other quantiles of the response variable, providing a more complete view of possible outcomes.

-### Use Case
-Used for predicting medians or other quantiles, especially when the distribution is not normal.
+Quantile Regression estimates all quantiles in the response variable distribution.
+Unlike traditional regression, which focuses on the mean, Quantile Regression provides a comprehensive understanding of the data distribution's different percentiles like median, 25th percentile, etc which are of high necessity in some datasets.

 ### Code Sample
 ```python